Dysautonomia: Diagnosis

-Vegetative-vascular dystonia
+Vegetative-vascular dystonia and Da Costa's syndrome

-Particularly in the Soviet and post-Soviet medical literature, a subtype of dysautonomia that particularly affects the vascular system has been called vegetative-vascular dystonia.
+Particularly in the Soviet and post-Soviet medical literature, a subtype of dysautonomia that particularly affects the vascular system has been called Vegetative-vascular dystonia.
 The term "vegetative" reflects an older name for the autonomic nervous system: the vegetative nervous system.

-Despite official recognition by the medical institutions in the USSR and some other Warsaw-pact countries (and their successor countries), it has also been described as a form of Culture-bound syndrome.

-A similar form of this disorder has been historically noticed in various wars, including the Crimean War and American Civil War, and among British troops who colonized India.
+While rooted in earlier concepts of neurasthenia, the diagnosis was crystallized by G.F.
+Lang's 'neurogenic theory' to describe a functional precursor to essential hypertension: a stress-induced autonomic dysregulation that Soviet physicians observed en masse amidst the devastation of the war of annihilation on the Eastern Front.Despite official recognition by the medical institutions in the USSR and some other Warsaw-pact countries (and their successor countries), it has also been described as a form of culture-bound syndrome.A similar form of this disorder has been historically noticed in various wars, including the Crimean War and American Civil War, and among British troops who colonized India.
 This disorder was called "irritable heart syndrome" (Da Costa's syndrome) in 1871 by American physician Jacob DaCosta.